MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Conclusion

 \section{Conclusion}

 In this work, we explored how to adapt SSL approaches to the distinctive characteristics of EO data, focusing on three axes of heterogeneity: multimodality, multitemporality, and multispectrality.

 (i) \textbf{Multimodality} – Early fusion offers slight benefits when modalities are similar but can hurt performance when they differ significantly, raising doubts about the viability of universal, modality-agnostic EO foundation models. (ii) \textbf{Multitemporality} – Early fusion consistently outperforms late fusion for tasks that strongly rely on multitemporal dynamics, revealing an underexplored opportunity in multitemporal SSL.
-Current foundation models, being inherently monotemporal, are limited to late multitemporal fusion during fine-tuning, which can incur significant performance drops. (iii) \textbf{Multispectrality} – Joint-token early fusion combined with a proper target normalization for reconstruction matches the performance of token-based fusion while being significantly more efficient.
+Most current foundation models are inherently monotemporal, requiring late multitemporal fusion at fine-tuning, which can incur significant performance drops. (iii) \textbf{Multispectrality} – Joint-token early fusion combined with a proper target normalization for reconstruction matches the performance of token-based fusion while being significantly more efficient.

 Building on these findings, we proposed \textbf{MAESTRO}—an adaptation of the MAE that effectively orchestrates the use of multimodal, multitemporal, and multispectral data in EO.
-Evaluated on four EO benchmarks, MAESTRO achieves SOTA results on tasks that strongly rely on temporal dynamics, while remaining highly competitive on others.
+Evaluated on four benchmarks, MAESTRO achieves SOTA results on tasks with strong multitemporal components, while remaining competitive on others.

 We hope that our work will contribute to the design of SSL strategies that specifically account for the distinctive characteristics of EO data.